 Carmina G. Valle, PhD

-Carmina Valle, PhD, MPH is as an Assistant Professor of Nutrition with over 15 years of experience in the field of cancer prevention and control.
+Carmina Valle, PhD, MPH is an assistant professor of nutrition with more than 15 years of experience in the field of cancer prevention and control.
 She is a behavioral scientist with training in nutrition, health communication, and cancer health disparities and a member of the UNC Lineberger Comprehensive Cancer Center and UNC Weight Research Program.
 Her research focuses on developing and evaluating digital behavior change interventions to eliminate disparities in cancer.
 Dr. Valle’s research addresses: (1) novel strategies to improve nutrition, physical activity, and weight control in cancer survivors, with a particular emphasis on young adults and minority populations; (2) implementing behavioral interventions related to cancer prevention and control with potential for scalability and dissemination through the use of technology; and (3) optimizing tailored health communications to improve cancer prevention behaviors.
 She has conducted physical activity and weight control interventions for cancer survivors using Facebook, wearable activity trackers, and digital smart scales.

 In addition, she was Co-Principal Investigator of a Gillings Innovation Lab, focused on developing just-in-time adaptive interventions (JITAIs) around connected health devices.
 Dr. Valle has also completed projects that evaluated the effects of tailored health messages on intentions to engage in cancer prevention behaviors and culturally adapted a tailored health assessment tool for Latino cancer survivors.